cjundang/2024-Cybersecurity/comptia/Sec-L02.md

 ### **2. Worms**

 **Definition:**
-A *worm* is a self-replicating, network-aware program that propagates automatically **without human intervention**.
+A worm is a type of malicious software that spreads automatically across networks without user action.
+It exploits vulnerabilities or weak passwords to replicate, consuming bandwidth and system resources.
+Worms can cause widespread disruption, install backdoors, or deliver harmful payloads, making effective patching and network defenses essential for prevention.

 **Characteristics**

-* Exploits vulnerabilities or weak credentials.
+* **Exploits vulnerabilities or weak credentials:** Worms take advantage of unpatched software flaws or easily guessed passwords to gain unauthorized access and spread automatically.
+By exploiting these weaknesses, they can infiltrate multiple systems across a network without user interaction, making timely updates and strong authentication crucial to prevent large-scale infections.
-* Consumes bandwidth and resources, causing DoS-like conditions.
+* **Consumes bandwidth and resources, causing DoS-like conditions:** Once active, worms replicate rapidly, generating massive network traffic and consuming processing power, memory, and bandwidth.
+This overload can significantly slow or crash servers and network devices, creating denial-of-service–like conditions that disrupt normal operations and reduce system availability across entire organizations.
-* Can carry destructive payloads or install backdoors.
+* **Can carry destructive payloads or install backdoors:** Beyond replication, many worms deliver malicious payloads such as file deletion, data corruption, or unauthorized software installation.
+Some install backdoors, allowing attackers to remotely control infected systems, steal sensitive data, or deploy additional malware.
+These secondary actions often cause greater long-term harm than the initial infection itself.

 **Notable Examples**